 4. Think positively

 When negative thoughts pop into your head, try to immediately counter them with something positive.
 The power of positivity works — research shows that positive thinking can significantly reduce anxiety and worry.
 For example, if you’re worried that an upcoming presentation will go poorly, think about how much you’ve done to prepare.
-Positive thinking is proven to have the ability to improve your state of mind and help you let go of worry.
+Positive thinking is proven to have the ability to improve your state of mind and help you let go of worrisome thought patterns.

 5. Keep a journal

 Journaling can help you to track worry triggers and work through your emotions.
-You may want to jot down your thoughts when you wake up in the morning, or you can carry your journal with you throughout the day.
+You may want to jot down your thoughts when you wake up in the morning, or you can carry your worry diary with you throughout the day.
 This can help you to work with the negative emotion by taking each worrisome thought you have and leaving it on the page.
 Even journaling at night can be an effective way to release anxiety and help you sleep better.
 When you learn more about your own feelings, you can learn how to not worry so much.

 6. Spend time with your pets